 A puzzle feeder has food inside and the cat has to figure out how to get the food out.
 The animal can be entertained for some time, trying to remove that food from the feeder.

 These feeders are especially good if your cat is overweight, because he has to work to get to the treat.
 Because of the time it takes to remove the food, he has to eat slower.
 Therefore, the food is dispensed in smaller quantities.

 I looked around for a nice collection of puzzle feeders, and found what I wanted on Amazon.
 If you would like to get such a feeder for your cat, you are invited to choose from the ones shown below.
 Just click on the picture to go to Amazon to purchase.
-Should you elect to buy one of these feeders, since I am an Amazon affiliate, I will receive a small commission.
+As an Amazon associate, I earn from qualifying purchases.

 PetSafe SlimCat Interactive Toy and Food Dispenser